jchultarsky101/pcli/README.md

 ### <a id="downloading-binary"></a>Downloading a pre-compiled binary

 You can download a pre-compiled binary for your platform from the [documentation site](https://jchultarsky101.github.io/pcli).
-You will have decompress it and copy the file to location of your choice.
+You will have to decompress it and copy the file to a location of your choice.

 ### <a id="compilation"></a>Compilation from source